opencobra/m_model_collection/README.md

 LICENSE
 -------
 All code in this repository is released into the public domain under the unlicense.
 Please see http://unlicense.org for details.
+The work may also be used under the terms of [CC0](http://creativecommons.org/publicdomain/zero/1.0/).

 The models themselves, however, are provided only for reproducing the results in the included scripts.
 All other uses must be consistent with the initial